 The annual Founders’ Scholarship is available to any qualified LCWF applicant who has already received a LCWF grant in the prior twelve months and who continues to have tuition and other educations expenses due to on-going enrollment in her post-secondary program or school.

 The Awards Committee reviews all recipients during the past twelve months and presents their recommendations for the Founders’ Scholarship to the Board of Directors.
 The Board of Directors will vote for both the distinguished supporter and the grantee.
 They will also vote on the award amount.

-Refer to LCWF Newsletter from December 2012 to learn about the First Distinguished Supporter honored and the Grantee.
+Refer to the LCWF Newsletters below to learn more about the Distinguished Supporters honored and the Grantees.

 December 2012 Newsletter

 The 2013 LCWF Annual Founders' Scholarship was given in honor of Sr. Claire O'Rourke, SSC.
 Sr. Claire was a long time LCWF Board Member and herself had many accomplishments within her profession and community.
 Below is an article, written by Sr. Claire, which is a continuation of the article that appeared in the June 2014 Newsletter, but written "In Her Own Words".